MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 **Example:** Two candidates—one at 0.94, one at 0.06.

 Two candidates with a large probability gap.
-Both are viable (passed min-p), but one strongly dominates.
+Both are viable (passed Min-P), but one strongly dominates.

 **Effect:** If target is 0.5, neither token is close.
 The 0.94 token is 0.44 away from target; the 0.06 token is also 0.44 away.
 Because they're nearly equidistant from target, the transformation produces nearly equal output probabilities—despite starting with a 94% vs 6% split.
 The underdog's post-transform probability rises to roughly 50%.